elhammajd/Tumor_Survival_CV/README.md

 <details><summary>1.
 Datasets.py (20 min)</summary>

-- read dataset downloaded from https://data.projectdatasphere.org/projectdatasphere/html/access;
+- reading dataset downloaded from https://data.projectdatasphere.org/projectdatasphere/html/access;

-    - made a dataframe of baseline characteristics of patients;
+    - building a dataframe of baseline characteristics of patients;

-    - made a dataframe of PCA of the dynamic tumor size for the early four visits;
+    - building a dataframe of PCA of the dynamic tumor size for the early four visits;

-    - made a dataframe of Overall Survival;
+    - building a dataframe of Overall Survival;

-    - made a dataframe of Best Overall Response;
+    - building a dataframe of Best Overall Response;

-    - made a merged dataframe from all features;
+    - building a merged dataframe from all features;

  </details>